“Strength and perseverance” shown by a tuna fish stuck in the nets of the Mediterranean Sea

 Vasallo then wanted to document the fish still alive in fishing nets near the coast of the Tyrrhenian Sea.

-Vasalou points out the intriguing story about this photograph titled “Into the Nets.”
+Vasalou points out the intriguing story regarding this photograph titled “Into the Nets.”
 As he climbed the nets to retrieve the caught fish, Vasau noticed the strength and perseverance of some tuna fish in trying to free themselves, but unfortunately it was a very difficult task.

 The attempt to capture this picture was not without obstacles, as the photographer risked becoming trapped in the nets as well, as the fisherman on the boat did not notice him.